Program Overview

 F.A.
 Davis is dedicated to developing teaching and learning solutions that meet the needs of nursing and health science students, educators, and practitioners.
 As part of our commitment to the future of nursing and health science education, we are proud to offer scholarships twice a year to support those aspiring to work in healthcare.
 Award amount: Three awards of $1000.00 each.
 For more information, visit https://www.fadavis.com/scholarship

-As a student accepted or enrolled in a diploma, associate, baccalauraeate, or graduate degree nursing program, you can receive funding for tuition, fees, and other educational costs.
-In exchange, you must work at an elligible facility with critical shortage of nurses - a Critical Shortage Facility (CSF) - upon graduation.
+As a student accepted or enrolled in a diploma, associate, baccalaureate, or graduate degree nursing program, you can receive funding for tuition, fees, and other educational costs.
+In exchange, you must work at an eligible facility with a critical shortage of nurses - a Critical Shortage Facility (CSF) - upon graduation.
 For more information, visit https://bhw.hrsa.gov/loansscholarships

-Multiple scholarships offered to RN students each semester.
-Each scholarship recipient is elligible to receive up to $2000.00 per semester, up to $8000.00 total.
+Multiple scholarships are offered to RN students each semester.
+Each scholarship recipient is eligible to receive up to $2000.00 per semester, up to $8000.00 total.

 Requirements: